 Funds can focus on investment grade securities only, or can have the flexibility to invest in both investment grade and high yield bonds.
 An allocation to the high yield sub-sector can potentially broaden the overall diversification of a credit portfolio, providing exposure to issuers in niche industry sectors that may not be well represented in the investment grade universe.
 The higher prospective yields in this part of the market can improve potential returns, but also increase the overall risk profile.
 The higher default risk inherent in high yield credit can also result in more volatile performance outcomes.

 There is one more important distinction between different credit funds.

 The performance of some is driven by changes in 'all in' yields, comprised of movements in government bond yields as well as credit spreads.
-These funds have typically fared well over the past few years as government bond yields have fallen, but an anticipated increase in risk-free rates over time could potentially act as a headwind in the future.
+These funds have typically fared quite poorly over the past couple of years as government bond yields have risen.
+A fall in risk-free rates over time could potentially act as a tailwind in the future, although any further increases in risk-free rates would be a headwind.

-Other funds remove interest rate risk, either focusing on floating rate securities or hedging through the use of derivatives.
+Other funds aim to remove interest rate risk, either focusing on floating rate securities1 or hedging through the use of derivatives.
 This means movements in risk-free rates have a limited bearing on performance outcomes.
 Our flagship global credit strategy is managed in this way.
 With interest rate risk hedged, movements in credit spreads are the primary driver of returns.